stounio/axios_retry_and_nock/README.md

 ## Considerations on Retry Axios and Nock

 `Retry Axios` distinguishes the retry strategy for handling system errors that would be returned by a server from network errors caused by the infrastructure.
-This is a great and clever way to adopt and refine the retry strategy that best suits your need.
+This is a great and clever way to adopt and refine the retry strategy that best suits your needs.

 `Nock` is currently the most popular mocking framework for intercepting HTTP requests and emulating interactions with a backend service.
 Its implementation is superior to alternative mocking framework such as `AxiosMock` and its interface easier to use when instrumenting calls to a backend service.